route/route.github.com/source/posts/2018-05-21-freebsd-openvpn.html.md

 reboot
 ```

-After your droplet reboots you can download `$CLIENT_NAME.ovpn` to your client
+After your server reboots you can download `$CLIENT_NAME.ovpn` to your machine
-machine and start browsing internet securely:
+and start browsing internet securely:

 ```shell
 scp root@<server-ip>:/usr/local/etc/openvpn/<client-name>.ovpn ./